CulturesSupports/CulturesSupports/Readme.md

 - use it free with desktop browser and hotmail and login to microsoft
 - use then github copilot free

+- use it to build github apps free

 --------------------
 ---------------